streaming-graphs/NOUS/README.md

 # NOUS : Construction and Querying of Dynamic Knowledge Graphs
-Automated construction of knowledge graphs remains an expensive technical challenge that is beyond the reach for most enterprises and academic institutions.
+Automated construction of knowledge graphs (KG) remains an expensive technical challenge that is beyond the reach for most enterprises and academic institutions.
 NOUS is an end-to-end framework for developing custom knowledge graphs driven analytics for arbitrary application domains.